EGY.COM - MAADI

 In a retour d'age the Shehzade had meanwhile remarried Mihriban-Mihrishah Izzetin, a younger Ottoman cousin.
 More fortunate than her relations, Mihrishah owned a small apartment building No. 8 Road 11 off Menashe Avenue.

 Another Ottoman marriage that ran afoul after a few months of maddening bliss was the one that took place at the quaint semi-detached Maadi villa cornering Roads 81 and 5.
 The couple concerned were Prince Mohammed Halim and Nejla Orhan Sultan, a great-granddaughter of Sultan Abdelhamid.
-Much older than his teenage bride, Halim went on to betroth four successive wives while the liberated sultana made do with only two consecutive grooms.
+Much older than his teenage bride, Halim went on to betroth three successive wives while the liberated sultana made do with only two consecutive grooms.

 Not to be forgotten from among Maadi's Ottoman royals was the low profile Behiye Sultan who lived in a tiny villa on Road 13.
 Her neighbors, the Wahid Raafat family (incl. author of article), never saw anyone visit her.
 "No one noticed when she moved out.
 All of a sudden she was replaced in the small house by astronomer Professor Khayri, director of the Helwan observatory." recalls Mrs. Raafat.
 Sharing the same boisterous gardener 'Am Ibrahim,' the Raafats would send the princess home-baked kahk during Sheker Bayram.
 A few years later, by mere coincidence Dr. Wahid Raafat found himself wrongly implicated in an alleged royalist plot concocted by members of the sultana's extended family.
 He was subsequently imprisoned (without trial) for several weeks (see 30 December 1957 al-Ahram clipping below).